DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 You could also consider teaching in [Wales](https://educators.wales), [Scotland](https://teachinscotland.scot/) or [Northern Ireland](https://www.education-ni.gov.uk/articles/initial-teacher-education-courses-northern-ireland).

 Not qualified as a teacher yet?
-Find out [how to train to teach in England as an international applicant](/non-uk-teachers/train-to-teach-in-england-as-an-international-student).
-If you don't want to come to England to train, but would like to gain a professional teaching qualification which is equivalent to English qualified teacher status, you should consider [international qualified teacher status (iQTS)](/non-uk-teachers/international-qualified-teacher-status).
+Find out [how to train to teach in England as a non-UK applicant](/non-uk-teachers/train-to-teach-in-england-as-an-international-student).
+If you don't want to come to England to train, but would like to gain a professional teaching qualification which leads to English qualified teacher status, you should consider [international qualified teacher status (iQTS)](/non-uk-teachers/international-qualified-teacher-status).

 ## What you need to start teaching